-“No, it’s not you, it’s that little fight that just happened,” Maron admitted, his own honesty coming through with his words.
+“No, it’s not you, it’s that little fight that just happened,” Maron admitted, his honest words flowed out.
 “Sonea’s a wonderful person.
 She’s the one that took the time to set all this up and get you back home.
 She and your mother… they didn’t get along.
 I dare say they viewed one another as enemies.
 In the aftermath of the Yunai, not a lot of that petty stuff mattered, but I always forget how some things take a long time to heal.”

 “I don’t know,” Maron said with a shrug.
 “I know a few people I don’t get along with and I see what she means about painting the wrong picture.
-If I told you about one of the southern field farmers you’d hate his guts too, but that probably wouldn’t be fair to the farmer.”
+If I told you about one of the southern field farmers I work with, well, you’d hate his guts too, but that probably wouldn’t be fair to the farmer.”

 “Was my mother a bad person?”

-My uncle laughed wildly.
+My uncle laughed heartily.
 “No, she was wonderful,” he assured me.
 “The truth of the matter is, so is the farmer of the southern fields.
 That doesn’t mean he and I get along, and it doesn’t mean I paint the best picture of him in my mind.”

 “So you think she was worried she’d make me think negatively of my mom?”

 “If you don’t have anything nice to say,” Maron said with a nod.
 “Sometimes saying nothing is the best option.”

 “I’m still mad at her,” I said.

 When we reached the stables I found several beautiful horses waiting in stalls that were ornately decorated with the Sepher name.
-I also caught sight of a certain young black stallion that I immediately recognized as the one from Dalaran.
-As Maron was taking the horses from their stalls, he noticed that I was looking to the young creature.
+I also caught sight of a certain young black stallion that I immediately recognized as the one from Udiria.
+As Maron was taking the horses from their stalls, he noticed that I was looking over the young one.

 “Is that yours?” he asked.

 “No,” I replied.
-“The stable master in Dalaran said there is something wrong with it.”
+“The stable master in Udiria said there is something wrong with it.”

 “I see,” Maron replied.
 “That’s unfortunate.”